AN EASY ALMOND CAKE

 These particular pink apples, one of several varieties that exist, are called Mountain Rose.
 Others that I’ve seen include Hidden Rose and Pink Pearl.
 I happily discovered that one of my local orchards, Bellewood Farms, now grows these heirloom variety.
 They’re a vibrant green on the outside, with just a hint of blush to tease the bright pink flesh inside.
 They can be used for baking and are very well suited for it.
 The flavor is slightly tart, the flesh is firm (Bellewood compares the texture to a Gravenstein) and the pink interior resists turning brown once peeled.
 If an apple pie didn’t traditionally have a top crust that hides the filling, these pink apples would make good pies!
 When I found them last year, I used them in a tart with a cream cheese filling.

 Extracts – How much almond extract to add?
-The original recipe calls for ½ tsp almond extract.
+The original recipe calls for ½ teaspoon almond extract.
 I wanted it to stand out a bit more, so I increased it to ¾ tsp.
 Since this cake doesn’t have any almond flour to flavor the batter, the additional bit is warranted.
-I also included 1 tsp vanilla extract as I didn’t have any kirsch liqueur on hand per the original recipe.
+I also included 1 teaspoon vanilla extract as I didn’t have any kirsch liqueur on hand per the original recipe.

 Baking time – Yes, it’s a long bake.
 The original recipe does not include any fruit, so baking time in the pan is significantly shorter.
 When we add large groupings of apples that are not separated, it increases the baking time significantly.
 If you’ve ever cooked blueberry pancakes, you’ll understand.
 The batter surrounding the fruit is slower to bake.
 Feel free to test the cake a few times as you approach the end of the baking time.
 Make sure that a tester poked near one of the apples (but into the batter) comes out clean.